Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Nonisothermal exactness on the augmented state domain

-Restricted to a constant-temperature slice, \eqref{eq:omega_augmented} reduces to the classical isothermal one-form.
-Full nonisothermal exactness requires more: closure must hold on the complete augmented manifold, so that the slice-wise potentials are mutually compatible through the temperature direction.
+Restricted to a constant-temperature slice, the augmented capillary field reduces to the classical saturation-domain capillary field.
+Full nonisothermal exactness requires more: the compatibility conditions must hold on the full augmented state domain, so that the slice-wise potentials are mutually compatible through the temperature direction.